kolmoblocks/docs/content/documentation/whitepaper.md

 ## A Blockchain to Rule Them All

-Recent years witnessed an explosion in interest and activity in systems based on the Merkle DAG data structure, also refered to as the blockchain technology.
+Recent years witnessed an explosion in interest and activity in systems based on the Merkle DAG data structure, also referred to as the blockchain technology.
 Some examples of designs with wider public adoption are git, IPFS, Bitcoin, Ethereum.

 At the core of these technologies is one global cryptohash-based address space.
-Yet the systems are not interoperatable due to the variance in the format used for Merkle links.
+Yet the systems are not interoperable due to the variance in the format used for Merkle links.
 As an example, Bitcoin blocks refer to other blocks with hex-encoded SHA-256, and git hashing function can be described by the following lambdablock:

 ```python
 # lambdablock